 Inside: Are your kids bored?
-Solve two things at once — get your kids reading this summer and engaging in creative and independent play with these fun books!
+Solve two things at once — get your kids reading and engaging in creative and independent play with these fun books!

 Boredom is a necessary state before flow — that magical state when your kids delve into something and are completely engaged in it for a significant amount of time.
-That kind of play is where kids should be spending most of their time — especially in the summer.
+That kind of play is where kids should be spending most of their time.

 I love all of those.
 We have a bored jar and we create a family summer bucket list.
 Sometimes, though, kids need a little extra inspiration (don’t we all?), to truly get into a state of creative flow and independent play.